MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study2A exercise 1 to 11.md

 Exercise \#7 Create an automatic charge (Bonus)
 -----------------------------------------------

-*Objective:  Create an item charges group and use it to create an automatic charge.*
+*Objective:Â  Create an item charges group and use it to create an automatic charge.*

 The accounts payable coordinator at Contoso Entertainment Systems USA, wants to